MoonPoet/xaprb-src/content/blog/6-steps-to-better-security-and-privacy.md

 The US government's attempted power-grab during the 2016 San Bernadino Shooter case, where they tried to use the fear surrounding the case to expand their powers of search and seizure, should give every thoughtful person serious pause.

 Use a passcode, and configure your device to reset itself after 10 failed attempts.

+### 7. Bonus: Set Up Automatic Backups

+I've added this bonus item a bit later.
+There were some [ransomware attacks](https://en.wikipedia.org/wiki/Ransomware) recently where a worm infected computers, encrypted their data, and then forced people to pay to decrypt their own files again.
+If they'd used a backup service, they'd have been able to get their files without paying the ransom.

+I use [Backblaze](https://www.backblaze.com/) and I'm happy with it.

+The other thing we should all do is enable automatic updates for our devices.
+This is the single most important security measure.
+A fix for the security flaw that made the ransomware attack possible was released months before the ransomware happened; those who were infected were users that didn't update their software, and remained vulnerable.

 ### Conclusions